Denver was a complete and total surprise to me.

 My reasons for going to Colorado are probably a bit different to those I had been telling people.
 Yes, I did want to go somewhere that wasn’t on most of people’s top US cities list.
 I had seen New York, Washington DC and at the height of summer, I didn’t want to have to push myself around Chicago or Seattle.
 Southwest US was out of the question in this heat.
 So that left Denver.

-The other reasons are some that I will explore in later blog posts.
+The other more personal reasons are some that I will explore in later blog posts.
 But for now, I want to focus solely on the city of Denver.

 I found people in Denver to be far more welcoming than any others I had come across in the U.S. The police would say hello to you when you passed by.
 Waiters and waitresses would almost sit down to talk about what you’ve been up to that day, people in the shops would take time out to ask you all about Ireland and how I ended up here.
 People in my hotel lift would fill you in on a funny story someone in the lift was telling.
 I didn’t experience the stigma of a female solo traveller that I had elsewhere.
 I felt welcome.

-To everyone who asked how I was finding Colorado so far, I answered that the people were so lovely, and they agreed.
+To everyone I met in Denver who asked how I was finding Colorado so far, I answered that the people were so lovely, and they agreed.
 Apparently, that’s what Colorado is good for.
-All cities have their anti-social issues isn’t without them but never once did I feel unsafe.
+All cities have their anti-social issues, and Denver isn’t without them, but never once did I feel unsafe.